Privacy terms of the EU CyberNet website

 Everyone has the right to demand the correction of inaccurate personal data.
 In matters related to the processing of personal data by the Information System Authority as part of the EU CyberNet project, please contact us by e-mailing firstname.lastname@example.org.

 Anyone whose rights are breached in the processing of personal data has the right to file a claim with the Data Protection Inspectorate or an administrative court.

-The CyberNet web environment also uses analytical cookies that collect information about how websites are used – for example, which pages are visited most frequently and whether users receive error messages from the pages.
+The EU CyberNet web environment also uses analytical cookies that collect information about how websites are used – for example, which pages are visited most frequently and whether users receive error messages from the pages.
 These cookies do not collect information that enables site users to be directly identified.
 However, analytical monitoring of computer use may lead to the indirect identification of a user.